 5. Supply Chain Analyst

 Their pay depends heavily on their expertise and skill level.
-Supply chain analysts with Forecasting skill earn 26% more than the industry average.
+Supply chain analysts with Forecasting skills earn 26% more than the industry average.
 Other skills that offer above-average pay are Data Analysis (17% more than the average) and Project Management (10% more than the market average).

 What does a Supply Chain Analyst do?

 Supply chain analysts have to analyze the supply chain of their organization and enhance the same.
-They work with other organization teams to determine if the current supply chain is optimal and how they can improve.
+They work with other organization teams to determine if the current supply chain is optimal and how it can improve.

 For example, a supply chain analyst might find faults in their organization’s current warehousing system and suggest a better one to make the operation more efficient.
-They work in regular work hours and might have to perform site visits occasionally.
+They work during regular work hours and might have to perform site visits occasionally.

 6. Marketing Analyst

 On an average, a market analyst earns the salary of 7.9 lakhs per annum.
 The salary ranges from 2.4 lakhs per annum to 13.1 lakhs per annum (Source).
 The salary could be higher owing to various reasons.

 Those with less than a year’s experience in this field earn INR 3.5 lakh per annum, while those with one to four years of experience make INR 4.5 lakh per annum on average.
 On the other hand, marketing analysts with five to nine years of experience make INR 6 lakh per annum.